 This set-up leads to very interesting, seemingly chaotic behavior which is of interest to mathematicians and physicist, but I am curious whether some interesting board game could be designed from this premise.
 My first attempt was to have the user design the initial configuration of arrows such that they will guide a ball from start to finish.
 To make it more difficult, there can be several balls with intersecting paths, and the arrows have to be configured such that each ball gets to its destination.
 The problem is that this way the puzzles become either trivial or impossible to solve.
 If several balls can be moving at the same time, there are additional complications: can they pass through each other?
 What if they get to the same cell at the same time? etc.

 I still hope some interesting game/puzzle could be designed from these rules, perhaps slightly modified (hexagonal field?), but I have given up searching for it for the time being.
 Well, this is not strictly a web app idea, but if the game turned out to be interesting, it could be implemented as one.
-Here is a page where I sketched the idea during some idle times.

 8. Zooming GUI for web